SebastianHopgood/Revenue-Sales-temp-name-/README.md

 ## 🎯 Objectives
 The primary goal is to provide a 360-degree view of the Olist Store to measure preformance, increase operational efficiency, improve customer satisfaction, and develop a selling strategy.
 Stakeholders requested to know:
-* Sales: Identify the top 5 product categories by total revenue and analyze monthly revenue trends from 2016 to 2018 to understand how category performance changes over time?
+* Sales: Identify the top 5 product categories by order count and analyze monthly revenue trends from 2016 to 2018 to understand how category performance changes over time?
 * Logistics: Determine the average lead time in days for each Brazilian state and identify regions where the average exceeds the estimated delivery date?
 * Satisfaction: What is the satisfaction 'penalty' for shipping delays, what is the root cause of dissatisfied customers, at what threshold does customer sentiment collapse, and average review scores (1-5)?
 * Strategy: Identify sellers in the top 10% by sales volume and compare seller concentration with customer distribution by state to highlight regions where demand is high but seller presence is relatively low?